MicrosoftDocs/altspace-vr/altspace-vr/explore/beginners-guide.md

 Here's what it can do:

-* **MICROPHONE** – select to mute or unmute yourself.
+* **MICROPHONE** – select to mute or un-mute yourself.
 Or hover over it to bring up mic volume controls.
 (A red icon indicates you are mute.)
 * **EMOJIS** – Express yourself in AltspaceVR!
 This button opens a panel of emojis.
 Clicking on them releases floating icons above your head, adding emotion to any event, environment, or conversation.
 * **BUBBLE** – Sometimes you need a little space.
 The Personal Space Bubble is here to help.
 It makes anyone who gets too close to you or blocks your view disappear.
 * **SELFIE** – Capture the moment!
 Because obviously.
 * **CAMERA** – See something you like!
 Take a snapshot!
 * **TITLE SCREEN** – Takes you back to the app's starting point.
 * **YOU ARE HERE** – Wondering where in the world you are?
 Select to find out!
-The Discover tab will open, offering key info – or an easy out to another experience.
+The **Discover** tab will open, offering key info – or an easy out to another experience.
 * **MAIN MENU** – select the blue AltspaceVR icon to access your control center.

 ### Get going